Equivalence Principle in Chameleon Models: The Chameleon Model

-Next, we perform the calculation of the chameleon in the presence of two bodies without, in principle, neglecting any contribution, but still in the {\it quasilinear} approximation discussed before\footnote{The quasilinear approach can be improved by going to higher order perturbation theory.
-We will explore this explicitly in Appendix E}.
-The problem is depicted in Fig. \ref{figura1}
+We proceed with the calculation of the chameleon in the presence of two bodies without, in principle, neglecting any contribution, but still within the {\it quadratic} approximation for the effective potential discussed before.
+The geometry of the problem is depicted in Fig. \ref{figura1}.

-In order to do so, we expand the most general solution for the two body problem in complete sets of solutions of the differential equation in the inside and outside regions determined by the two bodies.
+In order to do so, we expand the most general solution in complete sets of solutions of the differential equation in the inside and outside regions determined by the two bodies.
 Thus we write,

-where $\mu_1=m_{\rm eff}^{\rm large\,\ body}$, $\mu_{\rm out}=m_{\rm eff}^{\rm out}$, $\mu_2=m_{\rm eff}^{\rm test \,\ body}$ and $R_1,R_2$ are the radii of the larger and test bodies, respectively, and $i_l$ and $k_l$ are Modified Spherical Bessel Functions (MSBF).
-In the above equation, the coordinate system $x$,$y$,$z$ is centered in the larger body, while the coordinate system $x'$,$y'$,$z'$ is centered in the test body (see Fig. \ref{figura1}).
+where $\mu_1=m_{\rm eff}^{\rm large\,\ body}$, $\mu_{\rm out}=m_{\rm eff}^{\rm out}$, $\mu_2=m_{\rm eff}^{\rm test \,\ body}$ and $R_1,R_2$ are the radii of the {\it large} and {\it test} bodies, respectively, and $i_l$ and $k_l$ are Modified Spherical Bessel Functions (MSBF).
+In the above equation, the Cartesian coordinate system $x$,$y$,$z$ is centered in the {\it large} body, while the coordinate system $x'$,$y'$,$z'$ is centered in the {\it test} body (see Fig. \ref{figura1}).
 Notice that in writing Eq.~(\ref{fullsol}) we have taken into account the regularity conditions of the scalar field at the center of both bodies.
 That is, the MSBF used in the expansions for the solutions inside both bodies are well behaved within their corresponding compact supports.
 Conversely, for the exterior solution (i.e. the solution outside both bodies) we employ the set of MSBF functions associated with each body which are well behaved at infinity.
 Furthermore, the coefficients $C_{lm}$ of Eq.~(\ref{fullsol}) are calculated using the following continuity conditions for the field and its derivative at the boundaries of the two bodies: